 Conscious of the risk of loss of identity of an insurance policy, the Company pays special attention to civil status and tax treatment.
 Any loosening of the legal guidelines applicable to insurance policies could be a major source of confusion.
 CNP Assurances seeks to continually improve the legal soundness as well as the clarity of all customer documentation, be it contractual or promotional.
 This approach includes a systematic validation by the Group's Legal and Compliance departments of new product services as well as monitoring of claims against existing products.
 The Group attaches great importance to the recommendations of the ACPR regarding advertising by insurers and a process of formal validation by all stakeholders using compliance reports has now been fully integrated into the product launch process.

-The agreements governing the ties between CNP Assurances and its partners define the roles and responsibilities of each party, especially in the area of information and advice.
+The agreements governing the ties between CNP Assurances and its patters define the roles and responsibilities of each party.

+its partners define the roles and responsibilities of each party, especially in the area of information and advice.
 They represent a key component in our control environment.